ankitects/anki-manual/src/deck-options.md

 controls the delay after failing a card, cards that you failed prior to changing the option will have the old delay, not the new one.

+### Deck options priority.
+As stated above, each deck and subdeck can have its own options.
+You may want your settings being applied to all your subdecks, in which case you may use the 'Save the current preset to all subdecks'option, but you you may want, in some cases, use different settings for different subdecks.

+The general rule is that each card will use the options of the deck it belongs to, with two exceptions:
+- The 'Daily Limit' options from the deck you select controls the maximum number of cards that will be shown in the study session.
+- The 'Display Order' options from the deck you select controls the order in which those cards will be shown in the study session.

+For example:

+In general,

 # Daily Limits
 ### New cards/day